Image 1 of 1

 SOCIAL GRACES - Larry Fink

-In his landmark series Social Graces, Fink explored the contrasting worlds of upscale Manhattanites and rural Pennsylvania townsfolk in the late 1970s.
-"Some people confuse my work with satire.
-I don't object, because satire is a powerful force, and if my work is perceived that way, it serves a function," he explains.
-"But I don't agree.
-These photos were taken in the spirit of finding myself in the other, or finding the other in myself."
+In his seminal series *Social Graces*, Fink explored the contrasting worlds of Manhattan’s chic residents and rural Pennsylvanians in the late 1970s.
+“Some people mistake my work for satire.
+I don’t object to that, because satire is a powerful force, and if my work is perceived that way, it serves a purpose,” he explains.
+“But I don’t agree.
+These photos were taken with the intention of finding myself in the other, or finding the other in myself.”

 Published by Aperture, 1984